 It is automatically engaged at acceleration altitude (ACC ALT) or when a waypoint with an altitude constraint is passed while CLB mode was armed.

 It can be manually engaged by pushing the FCU ALT knob while the CLB mode is not armed and the current altitude is not at an altitude constraint.

-- When CLB mode is engaged, the system arms ALT and displays the applicable target altitude on
+- When CLB mode is engaged, the system arms ALT and displays the applicable target altitude on the ALT scale.

 - Magenta for another altitude constraint

 - Blue for a FCU selected altitude